 For best performance, the clock inputs have to be driven differentially, reducing susceptibility to common-mode noise.
-For high input frequency sampling, the use a clock source with very low jitter is recommended.
+For high input frequency sampling, it is recommended to use a clock source with very low jitter.
 Bandpass filtering of the clock source can help reduce the effect of jitter.
 There is no change in performance with a non-50% duty cycle clock input.
 Figure 33 shows the performance variation of the ADC versus clock duty cycle